tqsd/QuReedGui/README.md

 ### Logging the data in the simulation
 You can use three different logging methods implemented in the [`GenericDevice`](https://github.com/tqsd/QuReed/blob/standardization/qureed/devices/generic_device.py) class.
-1. `log_message`: Simly logs the given string as the message.
+1. `log_message`: Simply logs the given string as the message.
 2. `log_state`: Logs the state, you can pass in the message as well as the state.
 3. `log_plot`: Logs the message and the figure `matplotlib.Figure` as well as the figure name, which is used to save the logged figure.